Integrability of Liouville theory: proof of the DOZZ Formula: Probabilistic Formulation of LCFT and the Main Result

 with $s$ given by \eqref{defs}.
 The standard $\Gamma$ function has poles on the non-positive integers hence for $s=-n$ with $n$ integer and satisfying \eqref{ThextendedSeibergbounds}, we simply set the correlations to be equal to infinity.

 Under condition \eqref{ThextendedSeibergbounds}, it is also natural to define the so-called {\it unit volume correlations} by

-i.e. we divide by the $\Gamma$ function which has poles at $\sum_{k=1}^N \alpha_k-2Q \in - \gamma \N$.
+i.e. we divide by the $\Gamma$ function to remove the mentioned poles; hence $ \langle \prod_{k=1}^N V_{\alpha_k}(z_k) \rangle_{\mathrm{uv}}$ is well defined under condition \eqref{ThextendedSeibergbounds}.
 An important ingredient in our proof of the DOZZ formula is Theorem \ref{analytic_hyperbolic} which says that these correlation functions have an analytic continuation in the $\alpha_i$'s to a complex neighborhood of the region allowed by the bounds \eqref{ThextendedSeibergbounds}. \begin{remark} The DOZZ formula for the structure constants is analytic not only in $\alpha_i$ but also in $\gamma$.
 A direct proof of analyticity of the probabilistic correlation functions in $\gamma$ seems difficult.
 However, it is an easy exercise in Multiplicative Chaos theory to prove their {\it continuity} in $\gamma$, a fact we will need in our argument.
 Actually, it is not hard to prove that they are $C^\infty$ in $\gamma$ but we will omit this as it is not needed in our argument. \end{remark}